 Risk of tumor lysis syndrome (esp. with high tumor burden, comorbidities, CrCl <80mL/min); perform tumor burden assessment, radiographic evaluation, blood chemistry (at baseline, 6–8hrs after each new dose, 24hrs after final dose); correct pre-existing abnormalities prior to initiation.
 Risk of neutropenia; monitor CBCs during therapy; interrupt or reduce dose if severe.
-Monitor for signs/symptoms of infection; treat if develops; withhold if Grade 3 and higher.
+Monitor for infection; treat if develops; withhold if Grade 3 and higher.
 Severe hepatic impairment: see Adults.
 Severe renal impairment or on dialysis.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during and for ≥30 days after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended.

 See Contraindications.
 Potentiated by strong CYP3A or P-gp inhibitors (eg, ketoconazole, ritonavir, posaconazole); reduce doses and monitor (see full labeling).
 Concomitant moderate CYP3A inhibitors or P-gp inhibitors (eg, rifampin); consider alternatives; if inhibitor necessary, reduce venetoclax dose by ≥50% and monitor closely.
 Resume at prior venetoclax dose 2–3 days after discontinuing the inhibitor.
 Avoid concomitant strong CYP3A inducers (eg, rifampin) or moderate CYP3A inducers.
 Avoid live attenuated vaccines until B-cell recovery.
 Avoid grapefruit, Seville oranges, and starfruit during treatment.
 Avoid concomitant P-gp substrates (eg, digoxin); if unavoidable, separate dosing by ≥6hrs before venetoclax.
 Increased mortality in those with multiple myeloma when combined with bortezomib plus dexamethasone; not recommended.
 Monitor INR closely with concomitant warfarin.